 Kerberos must be installed and configured before you can use this authentication mechanism.
-For more information, refer to the MIT Kerberos documentation.
+For more information, refer to the MIT Kerberos Documentation: http://web.mit.edu/kerberos/krb5-latest/doc/.

 This authentication mechanism is available only for Hive Server 2.
 When you use Kerberos authentication, the Binary transport protocol is not supported.